Homological Lagrangian monodromy for some monotone tori

-\begin{lemma}[{Obvious generalisation of \cite[Proposition 5.4]{Ono}}] If $\calL$ is a critical point of $W$ then $\HLM$ fixes $\calL$ under its induced action on $H^1(L; \CC^*)$. \end{lemma} \begin{proof} The Floer cohomology of two Lagrangians is unchanged if either of the Lagrangians is modified by a Hamiltonian diffeomorphism.
-This means, in particular, that if $\phi \in \Hamc(X, L)$ then
+\begin{lemma}[{Obvious generalisation of \cite[Proposition 5.4]{Ono}}] If $\calL$ is a critical point of $W$, and $R$ embeds in a finite-dimensional algebra over a field, then $\HLM$ fixes $\calL$ under its induced action on $H^1(L; R^\times)$. \end{lemma} \begin{proof} The Floer cohomology of two Lagrangians is unchanged if either of the Lagrangians is modified by a Hamiltonian diffeomorphism.
+This means, in particular, that if $\phi \in \Ham(X, L)$ then

 for all rank $1$ local systems $\calL$.
-Comparing with \eqref{HFadditive} we see that if $\calL$ is a critical point of $W$ then $\phi_*$ must fix $\calL$, otherwise the left-hand side of \eqref{HFcomparison} is zero but the right-hand side is non-zero. \end{proof}
+Comparing with \cref{propHFadditive} we see that if $\calL$ is a critical point of $W$ then $\phi_*$ must fix $\calL$. \end{proof}

 \begin{remark} To define $\ZZ/2$-graded Floer cohomology groups over $\CC$ we really need to keep track of an orientation (equivalent to a $\ZZ/2$-grading in the sense of \cite{SeidelGraded}) and spin structure on each Lagrangian.
 We should therefore write $(L, \calL)$ as $(L, o_L, \mathfrak{s}, \calL)$, where $o_L$ is an arbitrary choice of orientation and $\mathfrak{s}$ is the standard spin structure.
 The $(L, \phi_*\calL)$ appearing in \eqref{HFcomparison} should then be